-The first institutional faculty development course (IFDC) was developed and implemented by Hoi Ho, M.D., associate dean for Faculty Affairs and Faculty Development, in March 2003.
-The purpose of this comprehensive program is to provide faculty development for the entire institution upon which each department or academic unit can build a program that is specific to its particular needs.
-The IFDC is designed to help junior and midlevel faculty members enhance their teaching and research skills, develop their professional careers, and achieve academic accomplishments.
-All new junior and midlevel faculty members are encouraged to attend the course within the first year of their appointment.
+The first Institutional Faculty Development Program (IFDP) was developed and implemented by Hoi Ho, M.D., associate dean for Faculty Affairs and Faculty Development, in March 2003.
+The purpose of this comprehensive program is to provide faculty development for the entire institution upon which each department or academic unit can build a program specific to its particular needs.
+This program is designed to help early-career and mid-level faculty members enhance their teaching and research skills, develop their professional careers, and achieve academic accomplishments.
+All early-career and mid-level faculty members are encouraged to attend the program within the first year of their appointment.

-Since the inception of our faculty development program, the Office of Faculty Development has obtained institutional funding to provide IFDCs at no cost to the faculty members.
-Department chairs demonstrate their support by providing faculty the release/administrative time necessary to participate in IFDC learning activities.
+Since the inception of our faculty development program, the Office of Faculty Development has obtained institutional funding to provide faculty development at no cost to the faculty members.
+Department chairs demonstrate their support by providing faculty the release/administrative time necessary to participate in faculty development activities.

-The Office of Faculty Development and the Offices of Continuing Medical Education (CME) and Nursing Education (CNE) coordinate the training sessions for enhancing the faculty teaching and assessment skills.
-Several award-winning educators, education specialists of TTUHSC El Paso and speakers from regional academic institutions give presentations at the IFDP and/or CME/CNE grand rounds.
+The Office of Faculty Development and the Offices of Continuing Medical Education (CME) and Nursing Continuing Professional Development (NCPD) coordinate the training sessions to enhance faculty teaching and assessment skills.
+Numerous award-winning educators, TTUHSC El Paso education specialists, and speakers from regional academic institutions give presentations at the IFDP sessions and grand rounds.